History of Pickleball

 2021

-The members in the USAPA increased to 53000 members, and 43% increased from the past years.
+The number of members in the USAPA increased to 53000, and 43% increased from the past years.
 With up to 2300 registered players, the pickleball national championships were considered the most significant tournament and event worldwide.

 What are three facts about the History of Pickleball?

-The three facts about Pickleball are that three fathers introduced the game in 1965 on Bainbridge island to entertain their kids.
-Other than its name, the game has nothing to do with the pickles.
-It is one of the best games liked and played equally by 53% of males and 47%females.
+The three facts about Pickleball are that three fathers introduced the game in 1965 on Bainbridge Island to entertain their kids.
+Besides its name, the game has nothing to do with the pickles.
+It is one of the best games liked and played equally by 53% of males and 47% of females.

 Why was Pickleball initially invented?